Ensembl/ensembl-variation/scripts/examples/README.snp_effect_predictor.txt

   approximately linearly with the number of transcripts annotated in your species of interest.

-- buffer size : if large amounts of memory are avaiable, increasing the buffer size using the "-b" flag may provide significant speed benefits for large numbers of variations.
+- buffer size : if large amounts of memory are available, increasing the buffer size using the "-b" flag may provide significant speed benefits for large numbers of variations.
 Using a larger buffer size increases the number of simultaneous database transactions and reduces the number of transactions